Warning: package 'deSolve' was built under R version 4.3.1

 # remove I1, I2 compartments

-denim_initialValues <- c(S = 999, I = 0, R=0)
+denim_initialValues <- c(S = 999, I = 1, R=0)

-denim_parameters <- c(beta = 0.12)
+denim_parameters <- c(beta = 0.3, N = 1000)

 Simulation

-Lastly, users need to define the simulation duration and time step for denim to run.
+Lastly, the users need to define the simulation duration and time step for denim to run.
 Unlike deSolve which takes a time sequence, denim only require the simulation duration and time step.

 mod <- sim(transitions = transitions,